 1994 – The Center incorporated as a nonprofit organization.

 1997 – NLHC founded Community Health Information Collaborative (CHIC), which served as Minnesota’s Health Information Exchange (HIE) for a period of time.

-1998 - The Center provided technical assistance and education for rural health networks through a contract with the Alpha Center.
+1998 - The Center provided technical assistance (TA) and education for rural health networks through a contract with the Alpha Center.

 1999 - The Center, through a partnership with Mountain States Group (MSG), established and staffed the Technical Assistance and Services Center (TASC) for the Medicare Rural Hospital Flexibility (Flex) Program for the FORHP.